Cure diabetes naturally

 The Reishi offers relief especially with strong (negative) emotions, as it helps the psyche to be more balanced.
 It is also a benefactor of the liver and in this way supports fat metabolism in particular.
 If, despite a slim physique, water retention occurs because of diabetes, polyporus helps.
 It gently drains without the risk of causing mineral deficiencies.

 What should be considered when taking vital mushrooms in connection with diabetes?

 Observe body signs

-Generally, vital mushrooms as an alternative medical remedy are designed for long-term use.
-Therefore, assume a duration of intake of at least three months, sometimes even years.
-The risk of a long intake is in no way to be equated with that of conventional medicines.
-Medicinal mushrooms have no side effects and do not harm the body in the long run.
-In combination with the vital mushroom medication, do not forget to change your diet to a predominantly plant-based wholefoods diet.
+Generally, vital mushrooms as an alternative medicine remedy are designed for long-term use.
+Therefore, assume a duration of use of at least three months, sometimes even years.
+The risk of prolonged use is in no way equivalent to that of conventional drugs.
+In fact, medicinal mushrooms have no side effects and do not harm the body even in the long run.
+In parallel with the vital mushrooms, do not forget to change your diet to a predominantly plant-based whole foods diet.
 Regular exercise also supports you on your way to a life without diabetes.